tum-pbs/pbdl-book/physgrad.md

 ## Traditional optimization methods

+We'll now evaluate and discuss how different optimizers perform in comparison.
 As before, let $L(x)$ be a scalar loss function, subject to minimization.
 The goal is to compute a step in terms of the input parameters $x$ , denoted by $\Delta x$.
-Below, we'll compute different versions of $\Delta x$ that will be distuingished by a subscript.
+Below, we'll compute different versions of $\Delta x$ that will be distinguished by a subscript.

 All NNs of the previous chapters were trained with gradient descent (GD) via backpropagation.
 GD with backprop was also employed for the PDE solver (_simulator_) $\mathcal P$, resulting in the DP training approach.
 When we simplify the setting, and leave out the NN for a moment, this gives the minimization problem